NontoNgcamphalala/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22-users_and_homes; Writes a script that displays all users and their home directories, sorted by users.

 100-empty_casks; Writes  a command that finds all empty files and directories in the current directory and all sub-directories.
+101-gifs; Writes a script that lists all the files with a .gif extension in the current directory and all its sub-directories.